CIT Services

 - Dunmore Police Department

-- Throop Police Department
+- Greenfield Township Police Department

-- Lackawanna County District Attorney’s Office
+- Lackawanna District Attorney’s Office

 - Lackawanna County Juvenile Detention